S-Temple/637Assignment3/seng637-a3-Team6.md

 - **Works out of the box with Eclipse + JUnit**
 - **Highlights statement/branch coverage easily**

-- **Instruction coverage**: lists amount of bytecode instructions covered, somewhat misleading as the numbers are not 1-1 with lines of code, so depending on which instructions are missed, may have a larger impact on coverage percentage.
+- **Instruction coverage**: Lists the amount of bytecode instructions covered, somewhat misleading as the numbers are not 1-1 with lines of code, so depending on which instructions are missed, may have a larger impact on coverage percentage.
-- **Line Coverage**: individual lines of code covered, easy to understand and can tell at a glance what portions of code tests cover.
+- **Line Coverage**: Individual lines of code covered, easy to understand and can tell at a glance what portions of code tests cover.
 Doesn’t fully explain the more complex interactions for metrics like branch or condition coverage.
-- **Branch coverage**: branch decisions covered, easily see which are not fully explored, to see which conditions tests need to be based around.
+- **Branch coverage**: Branch decisions covered, easily see which are not fully explored, to see which conditions tests need to be based around.
 Does not seem to tell you which specific branch condition(s) were missed just that some were missed.
 So manual investigation will need to be done to find this out.
-- **Complexity coverage**: paths through the entire method taken, covers more complex behaviors.
+- **Complexity coverage**: Paths through the entire method taken, covers more complex behaviors.
 Can give you an idea of how well the method is utilized by the tests.
-Does not tell you which possible paths are covered/missed so manual investigation will have to be done to figure out how to raise this coverage.
+Does not tell you which possible paths are covered/missed so a manual investigation will have to be done to figure out how to raise this coverage.
 No easily visible overlay over the code.
-- **Methods coverage**: mostly just tells you if a method is covered or not.
+- **Methods coverage**: Mostly just tells you if a method is covered or not.
 Useful on a larger codebase scale, to see if methods are missed by testing.
 On the scale of this lab, however, it is pretty useless as it's easy to keep track of this manually.

 ## CodeCover
 The instructions on the code cover site for installing the Eclipse Plugin do not seem to work so this could not be tested.

 ## Clover
 Able to install, but could not get it to recognize any of the JUnit test cases.
 Always returned zero coverage.
-Appears to need some refactoring of test suite setup or more advanced Eclipse workspace setup to get working.
+Appears to need some refactoring of the test suite setup or a more advanced Eclipse workspace setup to get working.

 # 7 A comparison on the advantages and disadvantages of requirements-based test generation and coverage-based test generation.

 Text…

-# 8 A discussion on how the team work/effort was divided and managed
+# 8 A discussion on how the teamwork/effort was divided and managed

 Our team divided work based on individual strengths.
 We assigned the manual data flow coverage calculations to members with strong analytical skills (John, Sean, Nicholas), while those interested in report organization and writing took on the simpler report sections (Eric, Raisa).
-We held weekly meetings to track progress, share insights, and collaboratively solve and provide feedback on the new designed unit tests.
+We held weekly meetings to track progress, share insights, and collaboratively solve and provide feedback on the newly designed unit tests.
 Task division was dynamic; members could trade tasks based on personal workload or health.
 Whenever a group member was sick, the work would be picked up by another group member, which improved teamwork and organization of the team.
 Furthermore, we used a shared repository for code and documentation, ensuring that all team members could review and contribute to each other's work, fostering a collaborative learning environment.

 # 9 Any difficulties encountered, challenges overcome, and lessons learned from performing the lab

 In addition to the initial challenges, we faced difficulties in manually calculating data flow coverage due to the complexity of understanding the flow of data through the code.
 This exercise, while challenging, significantly improved our comprehension of how data moves within programs and how this affects testing strategies.
 We learned the importance of thorough code understanding before test case development, enhancing our ability to write more effective tests.

 Regarding lessons learned, one thing that helped significantly was the practice of reflection and feedback—both on the technical aspects of testing and our teamwork.
-After developing new design tests, we took the time to reflect on what worked, what didn't, and how we could improve which gave us new insights to different ways of coding.
+After developing new design tests, we took the time to reflect on what worked, what didn't, and how we could improve which gave us new insights into different ways of coding.

 Another lesson was that coverage is a valuable tool for pinpointing what's lacking in test cases.
 However, it only evaluates if the tests address all aspects of the code, overlooking the requirements.
-The requirements are important as well in regards to testing, so both work in unison to provide a comprehensive evaluation of the software's functionality and reliability.
+The requirements are important as well regarding testing, so both work in unison to provide a comprehensive evaluation of the software's functionality and reliability.

 # 10 Comments/feedback on the lab itself

 The assignment was well-structured, providing a clear pathway from understanding the basics of testing to applying complex coverage criteria.
-It was a great opportunity to benchmark how well our unit testing using black-box test-case design techniques in the previous assignment performed, and also how much we could improve it by.
+It was a great opportunity to benchmark how well our unit testing using black-box test-case design techniques in the previous assignment performed, and also how much we could improve the tests.

 However, a more detailed guide on selecting and using code coverage tools would be beneficial, as some team members found the initial setup challenging.
 Overall, the assignment was an eye-opening learning experience, offering practical skills in testing and insights into test adequacy and code coverage.